Logan Capital Management Inc. Purchases 62,833 Shares of Chevron Co. (NYSE:CVX)

 A number of other large investors have also recently modified their holdings of the stock.
 Vanguard Group Inc. grew its holdings in Chevron by 3.5% during the 2nd quarter.
 Vanguard Group Inc. now owns 161,501,973 shares of the oil and gas company’s stock valued at $16,915,716,000 after purchasing an additional 5,427,422 shares during the last quarter.
 State Street Corp grew its holdings in Chevron by 1.3% during the 2nd quarter.
 State Street Corp now owns 139,640,367 shares of the oil and gas company’s stock valued at $14,625,932,000 after purchasing an additional 1,844,030 shares during the last quarter.
 Geode Capital Management LLC grew its holdings in Chevron by 3.4% during the 3rd quarter.
 Geode Capital Management LLC now owns 31,582,362 shares of the oil and gas company’s stock valued at $3,196,349,000 after purchasing an additional 1,037,882 shares during the last quarter.
 Morgan Stanley grew its holdings in Chevron by 6.9% during the 2nd quarter.
 Morgan Stanley now owns 23,302,417 shares of the oil and gas company’s stock valued at $2,440,693,000 after purchasing an additional 1,513,296 shares during the last quarter.
 Finally, Deutsche Bank AG grew its holdings in Chevron by 1.8% during the 3rd quarter.
 Deutsche Bank AG now owns 8,132,205 shares of the oil and gas company’s stock valued at $825,012,000 after purchasing an additional 146,893 shares during the last quarter.
 Institutional investors own 64.98% of the company’s stock.

 A number of equities analysts have commented on the stock.
-Zacks Investment Research downgraded shares of Chevron from a “strong-buy” rating to a “hold” rating and set a $121.00 target price on the stock. in a research note on Monday, December 6th.
+Societe Generale assumed coverage on shares of Chevron in a research note on Friday, October 22nd.
+They issued a “buy” rating and a $130.00 target price on the stock.
 The Goldman Sachs Group upped their target price on shares of Chevron from $121.00 to $146.00 and gave the stock a “neutral” rating in a research note on Tuesday, January 18th.
-Wells Fargo & Company upgraded shares of Chevron from an “equal weight” rating to an “overweight” rating in a research note on Wednesday, January 5th.
-Raymond James upped their target price on shares of Chevron from $137.00 to $155.00 and gave the stock an “outperform” rating in a research note on Tuesday, January 18th.
-Finally, Tudor, Pickering, Holt & Co. upgraded shares of Chevron from a “hold” rating to a “buy” rating in a research note on Tuesday, November 30th.
+Royal Bank of Canada upgraded shares of Chevron from a “sector perform” rating to an “outperform” rating and upped their target price for the stock from $130.00 to $145.00 in a research note on Wednesday, November 24th.
+Tudor Pickering upgraded shares of Chevron from a “hold” rating to a “buy” rating and set a $114.00 target price on the stock in a research note on Tuesday, November 30th.
+Finally, Zacks Investment Research downgraded shares of Chevron from a “strong-buy” rating to a “hold” rating and set a $121.00 target price on the stock. in a research note on Monday, December 6th.
 Seven research analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the stock.
 According to data from MarketBeat, Chevron presently has a consensus rating of “Buy” and a consensus target price of $128.55.

 NYSE:CVX opened at $130.61 on Friday.
 Chevron Co. has a 52 week low of $84.57 and a 52 week high of $137.00.
 The firm has a 50 day moving average of $120.64 and a 200 day moving average of $109.78.
 The company has a quick ratio of 1.03, a current ratio of 1.28 and a debt-to-equity ratio of 0.27.
 The stock has a market capitalization of $251.78 billion, a price-to-earnings ratio of 25.21, a PEG ratio of 2.91 and a beta of 1.28.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, March 10th.
-Shareholders of record on Wednesday, February 16th will be issued a $1.42 dividend.
-The ex-dividend date of this dividend is Tuesday, February 15th.
-This represents a $5.68 dividend on an annualized basis and a dividend yield of 4.35%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, March 10th.
+Investors of record on Wednesday, February 16th will be given a dividend of $1.42 per share.
 This is a boost from Chevron’s previous quarterly dividend of $1.34.
-Chevron’s dividend payout ratio (DPR) is currently 103.47%.
+The ex-dividend date is Tuesday, February 15th.
+This represents a $5.68 dividend on an annualized basis and a yield of 4.35%.
+Chevron’s dividend payout ratio is presently 103.47%.

 Chevron Profile